seanwatters/rgp/README.md

 | encrypt   | 61.537 ms |
 | decrypt   | 44.729 ms |

-The signing operation (internal to the `encrypt` function) and verifying operation (internal to the `decrypt` function), take 28.469 ms and 14.209 ms when benchmarked in isolation.
+The signing operation (internal to the `encrypt` function) and verifying operation (internal to the `decrypt` function), take 28.469 ms and 14.209 ms respectively, when benchmarked in isolation.

 NOTE: the content signing/encryption logic is done in a separate thread from the per-recipient **content key** encryption, and the **content key** encryption work is done in a rayon `par_chunks_mut` loop, so the number of threads does have an impact on performance.